Code-Institute-Submissions/milestone-2-budgetcalc/README.md

-# BudgetCalc
+# Interactive Front End Development: BudgetCalc

-This is the Milestone 2 proejct for the Code Insitute course: Full Stack Developement and will make use of technologies covered in the course up to this point inlcuding HTML, CSS, and JavaScript in order to demonstrate an understanding of these technologies and to solve a real-world problem.
+This is a web app created for the 2nd Milestone Project for [Code Insitute course: Full Stack Developement](https://codeinstitute.net/full-stack-software-development-diploma/).

+This web app will make use of technologies covered in the course up to this point inlcuding HTML, CSS, and JavaScript in order to demonstrate an understanding of these technologies.

-This web application is a Budget Calculator and based on a budget calculation spreadsheet created by the owner, Alexander Forrest.
-The goal of this project to to allow users to calculate their monthly budgets based on equity, income, fixed costs and variable costs as too aid in financial planning.
+This web app aims to solve a real-world problem.

-## UX
+## UX (User Experience)
+The creator of this web app, Alexander Forrest, currently uses a spreadsheet for budget calculations, however during his JavaScript course modules at [Code Institute](https://codeinstitute.net/) he came to understand the power of JavaScript and it's ability to create an interactive way to deal with budgeting.

+There are other solutions and apps currently on the market but they are either not robust enough or too complicated for Alexander's needs.
+After asking friends and family he realised that many other people are also dealing with the same issues and looking for a solution.

+Here is an overview of different types of potential users and what they may want to achieve with BudgetCalc:

+### User Stories
+- #### As a first time visitor:
+    1. I want to have a clear understanding about how to use BudgetCalc.
+    2. I want to intuitively be able to move around the site through clear path finding.
+    3. I want to be able to export information from the web app.

+- #### A a returning visitor:
+    1. I want to have the data from previous sessions available so I can add to or change elements to recalculate my budget.
+    2. I want to see new features introduced.
+    3. I want to be able to suggest improvements or report bugs.

+- #### As a potential employer looking for a software developer:
+    1. I would like to get a sense of Alexander's ability as a Interactive Front End Developer.
+    2. I want to see that Alexander understands the technologies he's working with.

+- #### As a fellow Code Institute student:
+    1. I want to see the work of my classmate to gain inspiration and ideas for my own projects.

+- #### As the site owner:
+    1. I want to create a web app that I can be proud off.
+    2. I want to minimalise or elimate bugs to provide a seemless experience to users.
+    3. I want to impress potential employers with my work.

+If Alexander was having trouble with these things a home-made repsonsive web app seemed like the best solution.

+has built out the basic structure for the milestone project but plans to continue developing the project as he comes up with new features

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: